Narayana-Rao/polsartools/docs/paper/paper.md

 - Computing derived polarimetric parameters (decomposition parameters or other descriptors).
 - Analysis of the derived parameters and their applications.

 Based on the above processing steps, the functionalities of the `polsartools` package can be broadly categorized into Processing & Analysis.
-Processing functions generate several SAR polarimetric parameters in a raster format, while analysis functions generate plots and quicklooks from the PolSAR data. \autoref{fig:flowchart} presents the core processing architecture of the `polsartools` package.
-PolSAR tools currently support data from several SAR sensors, including spaceborne and airborne sensors.
-The package is designed to support various forms of PolSAR datasets, viz., full/quad-, dual-, compact-, and hybrid polarimetry.
+Processing functions generate the SAR polarimetric parameters in a raster format, while analysis functions generate plots and quicklooks from the PolSAR data. \autoref{fig:flowchart} presents the core processing architecture of the `polsartools` package.
+The `polsartools` package currently supports data from several SAR sensors, including spaceborne and airborne sensors.
+The package is also designed to support PolSAR datasets from different polarimetric modes, viz., full/quad-, dual-, compact-, and hybrid polarimetry.

 ![Schematic of core processing flow of polsartools package \label{fig:flowchart}](figures/flowchart.pdf){width=70%}

 # Usage

 ## Installation
-PolSAR tools package can be installed using prebuilt wheel (`.whl`) or Anaconda (`.conda`) packages.
-Alternatively, it can be built and installed from source code in the GitHub repository.
+PolSAR tools package can be installed using prebuilt [Wheel] (https://packaging.python.org/en/latest/glossary/#term-Wheel) (`.whl`) or [Conda] (https://docs.conda.io/projects/conda/en/stable/user-guide/concepts/packages.html#conda-file-format) (`.conda`) packages.
+Alternatively, it can be built and installed from source code in the GitHub repository ([polsartools](https://github.com/Narayana-Rao/polsartools)).

 ### Prebuilt packages
 The prebuilt packages are provided for `linux`, `windows`, and `OSX-mac silicon` operating systems for various Python versions (from 3.6 to 3.13).
-Users can install these prebuilt packages in either of the following ways:
+Users can install these prebuilt packages in either of the following ways.

 - Wheel

        pip install polsartools

 - Conda